Quilted Christmas Table Runner Tutorial

 Sew this row to one of the short ends of the panel.

 Repeat with the other short end.
 Sew 12 squares together to form the rows for the sides.
 Attach them to the sides of the panel.
-Now your quilt top is complete.
+Now the quilt top for your Quilted Christmas Table Runner is complete.

 Step 3 – Add the Backing